Initiatives

 In order to enable affected students and applicants to have equal opportunities and barrier-free studies, the UdK Berlin has a representative for the interests of students with disabilities and chronic diseases.
 This is the contact person for all questions arising in connection with the study programme, starting with accessibility to buildings, to the consideration of individual needs in courses and examinations.
 Those affected can, for example, apply for adapted study and examination conditions to compensate for disabilityrelated restrictions.
 Possible options include time and/or deadline extensions for study and examination performances, compensation for attendance that is insufficiently observed due to illness, adapted internship conditions, etc. Financing of assistants or technical aids for studies can be applied for through the Studierendenwerk Berlin.

-CONTACT PERSON: MARION ARNOLD
+CONTACT PERSON: Christian Schmidts

 EMAIL: BARRIEREFREI@UDK-BERLIN.DE